JetBrains/MPS-extensions/docs/extensions/shadowmodels.md

 They just have to use the same mapping label.
 During the reference resolution mappings are queried from the same fork and all forks defined as a dependency.

-As all transformations forks are executed on demand.
+As all transformations, forks are executed on demand.
 You don't have to take care of generating your *models* in the correct order.
 If you define a fork dependency, the transformation engine will make sure that the target fork exists when it's needed.